 Kelly Thomason Self is a member of the Finance Department, Project Development & Finance Practice, and Cleantech Industry Group at Latham & Watkins.

-Ms. Thomason Self represents financial institutions, private equity sponsors, and developer clients in connection with the financing, development, construction, and acquisition of energy, oil and gas, and other infrastructure projects.
+Ms. Thomason Self represents both financial institutions and developer clients in connection with the development, construction, operation and financing of all phases of energy and infrastructure projects, including various renewable and thermal power generation, transmission, midstream, and other energy and infrastructure assets.

 She also represents clients in the structuring and negotiation of joint venture investments and other development relationships.